 However, each case's output value can also be a Column Value.
 There are many reasons and use cases for this, but let's look at two of the most common.

-For example, in this app, we have an If → Then → Else Column which tests for the custom value of 'true' and then outputs a column value from the row that is being evaluated.
+For example, this app has an If → Then → Else Column which tests for the custom value of true and then outputs a column value from the row that is being evaluated.

 In other words, if an item is active then the Property ID will be shown.
-We can then use that value elsewhere – for instance in a further Relation.
-Our new relation will only pull back those rows that have values in them.
+You can then use that value elsewhere, like in a further Relation.
+Your new relation will only pull back those rows that have values in them.

 Another example would be in a calculation.
-Say we had an inventory log – with sales items out and restocking items in – and we wanted to sum the total of all the sold items in the log (but not the restocking items).
+Say you had an inventory log, with sales items out and restocking items in, and we wanted to sum the total of all the sold items in the log (but not the restocking items).

-To do this, we can create an If → Then → Else column which will show the order total only if the Sale or Restock column contains the value 'Sale' and shows the value of 0 if not.
-We can then use that column elsewhere in a calculation, rollup or chart.
+To do this, you can create an If → Then → Else column that will show the order total only if the Sale or Restock column contains the value 'Sale' and will show the value of 0 if not.
+You can then use that column elsewhere in a calculation, rollup, or chart.